daveredfern/daveredfern/content/_posts/2021-06-06-work-with-the-garage-door-up.md

 I’m lucky to be surrounded by some of the [world’s best copywriters](https://conversion-rate-experts.com/).
 Watching them write is the highlight of my week.
 Learning from the finished product is hard but seeing how that came to exist—the process—provides a wealth of insights.

-Remember to think outload, talk through issues, ask for feedback often, itterate quickly and **work with the garage door up.**
+Remember to think out load, talk through issues, ask for feedback often, iterate quickly and **work with the garage door up.**